 Posted on 8.11.13 by Christian Mancier

-Over the past two years as Stockport President of Greater Manchester Chamber of Commerce I have written a weekly business column for the Stockport Times as well as various articles for 53 degrees and the Chamber magazine.
-Each of these have also appeared as a blog on the Gorvins website.
+Over the past two years as Stockport President of Greater Manchester Chamber of Commerce, I have written a weekly business column for the Stockport Times as well as various articles for 53 degrees and the Chamber magazine.
+Each of these has also appeared as a blog on the Gorvins website.

 Firstly and foremost TeamSky set themselves a single objective and stuck to it.
 The objective was for Bradley Wiggins to win the Tour de France.
 The whole team supported this and worked together towards this overall objective putting personal interests aside.
 As a result, Mark Cavendish (the current world champion and serial Tour stage winner), was regularly seen dropping back to the team car to pick up water bottles and carry them back up to his teammates.
 Where else would you see a world champion performing such a “menial”, but vitally important, team role?

 Chris Froome (who finished second overall) played the loyal teammate role and dropped back to support Bradley Wiggins even though he was arguably the better climber in the mountains.
 On one occasion he sacrificed an almost certain stage win to stay with Bradley.
 Had he gone for the stage win he risked pulling Bradley’s rivals with him and leaving Bradley behind which would have risked the overall objective.

 Secondly, TeamSky has a philosophy of “marginal gains”.
 This involves looking at every single aspect of the team and trying to improve it as far as possible.
 If 10 things can be improved by 1% each, that’s a 10% aggregate improvement.